stefanspringer1/SwiftXML/README.md

 myElement.attached["note"] = nil
 ```

-You can also set attachments immediately when creating en element, document, or `XSpot` by using the argument `attached:` of the initializer.
+You can also set attachments immediately when creating en element or a document by using the argument `attached:` of the initializer.

 ### XPath